playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 ## Vue

-Unlike React and Angular, Vue does not have a way of storing parts of a template inside of a variable without rendering it on-screen.
+Unlike React and Angular, Vue does not have a way of storing parts of a template inside a variable without rendering it on-screen.

 > While Vue _does_ [have the ability to use the `template` tag in some ways](/posts/ffg-fundamentals-transparent-elements), it ultimately serves a different purpose than the one we're trying to implement here.